Parliamentary vs. Presidential: Unpacking Two Dominant Forms of Government

 - Faster Decision-Making: With the executive branch typically controlling the parliament, legislation can be passed more quickly and efficiently.
 This streamlined process allows the government to respond rapidly to emerging challenges and implement its policy agenda.

 - Greater Representation: Coalition governments, common in parliamentary systems, can lead to broader representation of diverse interests and perspectives.
-This inclusiveness can foster a more participatory and responsive political system.
+This inclusiveness can support a more participatory and responsive political system.

 Weaknesses of the Parliamentary System: